andersoc/examples/create_hyper_extract.md

 5. Multi-table: Create multi-table extracts that match your data model.

-### For more information and uses cases find the links below:
+### For more information and use case find the links below:
 [**Delivery Results with Hyper**](https://www.tableau.com/about/blog/2019/10/deliver-results-hyper-speed)

 [**Tableau Hyper API**](https://help.tableau.com/current/api/hyper_api/en-us/)